 - 1. Have completed all required ADN support courses with a "C" or better. - 2.
 Have completed the application process as described in the admission packet. - 3.
 Have graduated from an approved Practical Nurse Education program. - 4.
 Hold an unrestricted North Carolina or compact state license as an LPN. - 5.
-Have 12 months full-time experience or part-time equivalent to 12 months as an LPN in a medical/surgical unit in an acute care hospital or in a skilled nursing facility within the last four years.
-There are no exceptions to this requirement. - 6.
+Have 12 months full-time experience or part-time equivalent to 12 months as an LPN. - 6.
 Have achieved an acceptable score on a nursing entrance test. -- NACE Test Information - 7.
 Have physical and emotional health status compatible with the ability to provide safe nursing care. - 8.
 Have signed and submitted Statement for Provision of Clinical Site and Preceptor. - 9.
 Be currently certified in Healthcare Provider CPR prior to the first day of the Fall semester.